What are they?

 - many are raised in non-cancerous conditions

-- not all patients with a cancer of one type have raised concentrations in the bloodstream of its specific tumour marker
+- not all patients with a cancer of the same type have raised concentrations in the bloodstream of its specific tumour marker

 - some cancers have no associated tumour marker